-The "wall of windows" on this 3-bedroom, 2-bath Contemporary style vacation home plan not only provide a great view but offer opportunity for solar heat gain as the sun's rays shine in during cold months.
+The "wall of windows" on this 3-bedroom, 2-bath Contemporary style vacation home plan not only provides a great view but offers the opportunity for solar heat gain as the sun's rays shine in during cold months.
 The gable-end overhang is wide enough to shade the windows – avoiding excess heat gain – during hot summer months when the sun is high in the sky (Plan #146-2806).

 Be sure to frame your roof on top of ceiling joists to provide room for insulation throughout the perimeter of the home.
 Additionally, consider using 2x6 lumber instead of 2x4s to provide more space inside the walls for insulation.
 This will increase the R-value – or insulating value – from approximately between R-11 and R-13 to about R-19 to R-21.
 Other desirable framing techniques are shown below.

-You shouldn’t ignore the foundation, either.
-Although insulating the walls of a basement provides little insulation value (and energy efficiency), laying foam insulation before pouring a slab foundation or the slab in a basement is beneficial.
+Laying foam insulation before pouring a slab foundation or the slab in a basement is beneficial.
+The added insulation will reduce heating costs.
 For a crawlspace foundation, be sure to insulate under the floor well.

-In addition to insulation, insulated-concrete-block units are gaining popularity as the core construction material for today’s modern homes.
+In addition, insulated-concrete-block units are gaining popularity as the core construction material for today’s modern homes.
 Insulated concrete blocks are versatile – decorative, functional, and most importantly, energy-efficient.
 Some homeowners in warm climates also grow trees around the home to provide shade from the sun and allow the breezes into the home – and avoid using air-conditioning for as long as possible.

 Here’s a charming and eco-friendly 1-story, 3-bedroom home – with an insulated-concrete-block exterior that makes it energy efficient (Plan #133-1029).

-With the house envelope well insulated and sealed, you are most of the way toward having an energy-efficient house (and about as far as you can go with a house plan).
-The other decisions involve things like an efficient heating system (furnace or boiler, possibly radiant heating) and air-hadlilng system (in a well-sealed building envelope).
+With the house envelope well insulated and sealed, you're close to having an energy-efficient house (about as far as you can go with a house plan).
+The other decisions involve things like efficient HVAC systems, including a heating system (furnace or boiler) and an air-handling system (in a well-sealed building envelope).
 You should shoot for at least 90% efficiency in a heating system.
-And be sure to consult with a qualified heating and cooling contractor to match up your house with the correct air/handling/ventilation system.
+Consult with qualified heating and cooling contractors to match up your house with the correct air/handling/ventilation system.
 This will ensure that you always have fresh air circulating through the house while preventing your heating or cooling from escaping.
-The last step will be selecting Energy Star appliances, which will use energy sparingly while delivering the performance you expect.

 4. Simple, Smaller Home Plans

 A home with less square footage and a less complicated design equals a home that is more efficient to build by using less material and saving on labor costs.
-A simpler design – without a lot of embellishments, bump-outs, etc. – also makes it easier to fully insulate the building envelope to make it an energy efficient home by eliminating hard-to-reach corners, niches, etc.
+A simpler design – without a lot of embellishments, bump-outs, etc. – also makes it easier to fully insulate the building envelope to make it an energy efficient home by eliminating hard-to-reach corners.

 5. Smart Spaces

 Pick a home plan that utilizes every square foot.
 Avoid designs that have little alcoves or spaces that leave you wondering what you would use it for.
-Don’t just think about the now, think about the future and what spaces you may need as you your family grows, such as bonus room above the garage, or as you get older, such as a laundry room on the main floor.
+Don’t just think about the now, think about the future and what spaces you may need as your family grows, such as a bonus room above the garage or a laundry room on the main floor.

 We know you’ve probably heard this a million times, but just to make sure: buy Energy Star products.
 Energy Star is a program of the U.S. Environmental Protection Agency that incorporates voluntary product labeling designed to identify and promote energy-efficient products with the goal of reducing greenhouse gas emissions.
-You can choose from appliances, lighting, heating & cooling, electronics, building materials, water heaters, home office equipment, and more.
+You can choose from appliances, efficient lighting, heating & cooling, electronics, building materials, water heaters, home office equipment, and more.
 The labeled products meet certain design and performance criteria and are certified by the Energy Star program to be energy efficient.
-They will save you money and help the environment – really, why would you not do this?
+They will save you money on energy bills and help the environment.

 When you search for products, materials, and advice as you build your new home, look for this label if you want to ensure that what you are choosing has been certified by the EPA's Energy Star program.